graniticio/granitic/doc/ref/vld-custom.md

 ---

-Rules are typically defined in the context of a single endpoint in the auto validator component that is [injected into a handler](vld-enable-rules.md).
-There are scenarios in which is is useful to define rules in way they can be shared between multiple handlers:
+Rules are typically defined in the context of a single endpoint in the auto-validator component that is [injected into a handler](vld-enable-rules.md).
+There are scenarios in which is is useful to define rules in way they can be shared between multiple handlers/auto-validators:

   * A common rule that is needed by multiple endpoints (email address validation, for example)
   * A rule that is used by another operation (the [ELEM](vld-operations.md) operation for `SLICE` validation)